-early 15c., from Old French recliner "rest, lay; bend, lean over" (13c.) and directly from Latin reclinare "to bend back, to lean back; cause to lean," from re- "back, against" (see re-) + clinare "to bend," from PIE *klein-, suffixed form of root *klei- "to lean."
+early 15c., reclinen, transitive, "cause to lean backward or downwards (on something); lay (something) down," from Old French recliner "rest, lay; bend, lean over" (13c.) and directly from Latin reclinare "to bend back, to lean back; cause to lean," from re- "back, against" (see re-) + clinare "to bend" (from PIE *klein-, suffixed form of root *klei- "to lean").
+The intransitive sense of "rest in a recumbent posture" is from 1590s.
 Related: Reclined; reclining.

 Recline is always as strong as lean, and generally stronger, indicating a more completely recumbent position, and approaching lie.
 [Century Dictionary]